ScilifelabDataCentre/Anubis/install/README.md

 In particular, the following settings should be looked at:

 - `"DEBUG": "true"` Web server debug mode: should be "false" in production.
-- `"SECRET_KEY": "long-string-of-random-chars"` Needed for proper session handling.
+- `"SECRET_KEY": "long-string-of-random-chars"` Needed for proper
+  session handling.
 - `"COUCHDB_URL"` The URL to the CouchDB instance.
 - `"COUCHDB_DATABASE"` The name of the CouchDB database for Anubis.
 - `"COUCHDB_USERNAME"` The name of the user account with read/write access to the CouchDB database.
 - `"COUCHDB_PASSWORD"` The password for the user account.
 - `"SITE_STATIC_DIRPATH"`: The full path to the directory containing site-specific files, such as logo image files.
 - `"HOST_LOGO"`: The file name of the site-specific logo image file.
 It must be locaded in the `SITE_STATIC_DIRPATH`.
 - `"HOST_NAME"`: The name of host of the site; e.g. the institution.
 - `"HOST_URL"`: The URL to the home page of the host.
 - `"MAIL_SERVER"`: The name of the mail server.
 There are more settings to define if the mail server cannot be set as `localhost`.
 See the `Anubis/anubis/config.py` file.

+Place any image files defined in the `settings.json` file in the `site/static` directory.

 #### CouchDB